-The WOE shall protect and preserve the vistas from the river or the North Regional Park by:
+The WOE shall protect and preserve the vistas from river or North Regional Park by:

-- o Removing all debris from the riparian zone. - o Removing all debris from slough area. - Preserving existing trees on-site and replanting lost or diseased trees immediately upon removal. - Removing invasive species on slope of Coast Fork, and replacing with native ground cover and riparian vegetation per Greenway vegetation removal standards.
+- Removing all debris from the riparian zone. - o Removing all debris from slough area. - Preserving existing trees on-site and replanting lost or diseased trees immediately upon removal. - Removing invasive species on slope of Coast Fork, and replacing with native ground cover and riparian vegetation per Greenway vegetation removal standards.